 130 3).
 Seasonal variation of SWIRCR for healthy stand was modelled and a bark beetle attack was

-131 detected if the observations deviates from the healthy phenology trajectory.
+131 detected if the observations deviate from the healthy phenology trajectory.
 Figure 3 illustrates

 132 a time-serie of SWIRCR observations (grey dots) for one pixel.
-In 2018, the observations went
+When the observations went

-133 beyond the threshold represented by the purple-dashed line, which shows that the spruce stand is
+133 beyond the threshold represented by the purple-dashed line (in 2018 in Figure 3), the spruce stand is

 134 most likely suffering from a serious stress.
-As soon as SWIRCR vegetation indice shows a stress
+As soon as SWIRCR vegetation index shows a stress

 135 for at least three consecutive times Dutrieux et al. (2021).
 We assume that the stress i caused by a